Diffractive deep inelastic scattering in the dipole picture: the $q\bar{q}g$ contribution in exact kinematics: Production of in exact kinematics

-Here $\rt = \xt_0-\xt_1$, and we assume that the impact parameter dependence factorizes.
+and $\tripole(\xt_{31},\xt_{32})$ can be computed using \eqref{eq:tripole}.
+Here $\xt_{ij} = \xt_i-\xt_j$, and we assume that the impact parameter dependence factorizes.
 For the density profile, we adopt a simple step function (hard sphere with radius $R_A$).
 For the $\bt$-independent dipole-target scattering amplitude we adopt the GBW model~\cite{Golec-Biernat:1998zce}

 In our numerical implementation we choose $Q_{s}^2=0.4~\textrm{GeV}^2$.
 As the purpose of this work is to study the NLO-trip contribution and estimate the preision of the exisitng results obtained in different kinematical limits, we do not include small-$x$ evolution and consider a fixed value for the $Q_s^2$.
 As such, our results do not have an explicit dependence on $\xpom$.